Horsetooth Reservoir, located west of Fort Collins, CO, is the largest reservoir in the Colorado-Big Thompson Project East Slope distribution system.

 More than 500,000 people visit Horsetooth each year to fish, boat, camp, picnic and hike.
 Horsetooth has multiple campgrounds, and picnic areas.
 The 6.5-mile long reservoir is open year-round.
 See the C-BT Recreation - East Slope

 First Water Released in 1951

 Construction on Horsetooth Reservoir began in 1946 and was complete in 1949.
-The first water was stored in January 1951.
-The reservoir has a capacity of 156,735 acre feet of water, 1,900 surface acres, 25 miles of shoreline and a maximum depth of 180 feet.
+The reservoir began storing water in January 1951.
+The first water releases were made to the Poudre River in July 1951.
+The reservoir has a capacity of 156,735 acre-feet of water, 1,900 surface acres, 25 miles of shoreline and a maximum depth of 180 feet.